Third Militarism: Internal politics, 1931–1933

-Once Sánchez Cerro was elected, APRA immediately began making connections with dissident armed forces to overthrow the new regime.

 In the 1930s, APRA frequently attacked capitalism in general and foreign investment in Peru.
 It also attacked the influence of religion and declared that it was necessary to destroy "whatever Spain had brought to the country."
 In December 1931, El Comercio published documents allegedly containing proof of Aprista plans for revolution.
 Anticipating that this would push the government to destroy APRA by force, Haya de la Torre called a meeting in Trujillo on 8 December, where he gave a speech which signaled to his followers to rise up against Sánchez Cerro's regime and install him in the presidency.

-The APRA delegates of the National Assembly often carried out extremely obstructive tactics during its debates.
-In response to APRA's maneuvers, Sanchez Cerro declared martial law in January 1932.
+The APRA delegates of the Peruvian congress carried out obstructive tactics during debates.
+In response to APRA maneuvers, Sanchez Cerro declared martial law in January 1932.
 On 8 January, the government installed the Emergency Law, which authorized the executive branch to impose judicial sanctions, to suspend congress, and to close centers or associations.
 On 20 February, the University of San Marcos was closed.
 In February, 23 Aprista deputies in the assembly were deported together with Gustavo Jiménez.
 In March, an Aprista assassination attempt was carried out on Sanchez Cerro.
 APRA denied affiliation, stating that the assassin had distanced himself from the party, "realizing that violence was not permitted in APRA".
-In May, an aborted Aprista uprising in Callao was carried out.
+In May, an Aprista aborted an uprising in Callao.
 Haya de la Torre was arrested the same month.

 On 7 July 1932, APRA forces carried out a revolt in Trujillo.
 After 5 hours of fighting, APRA forces succeeded in taking over the city, and most of its pro-APRA civilian populace had been armed.
 The government responded quickly, ordering the cruiser Almirante Grau to Salaverry and bringing troops from nearby cities to quell the rebellion.
 By night, APRA's defeat seemed imminent.
 On 8 July, top-level APRA leaders fled the city.
-Many Trujillo civilians continued to fight.
+Many civilians continued to fight.
 The revolt was declared over on 18 July, with prisoner of war executions carrying on until 27 July.
-Though the revolt caused most officers of the armed forces to antagonize APRA, the party now provided an outlet for those who were discontented with the regime to leverage change in the military and society.
+The revolt caused most officers of the armed forces to antagonize APRA, though the party now provided an outlet for those who were discontented with the regime to leverage change in the military and society.